danimaniarqsoft/notes/pages/git.md

 	- ![image.png](../assets/image_1665694237416_0.png)
 	-
 	- `git reset --hard`
+		- this
 		- ![image.png](../assets/image_1665694342527_0.png)
 	- `git reset --mix` this is the default option
-		- this is used for unstagged files with the command git reset HEAD
+		- > this is used for unstagged files with the command `git reset HEAD`
 		- ![image.png](../assets/image_1665694378198_0.png)
 	- `git reset --soft`
 		- ![image.png](../assets/image_1665694489467_0.png)